Wei-J-Huang/dlcheck/README.md

 # How to Use This Tool:

 in the CLI, use the dlcheck command along with a parameter that is the file name to test the links contained in that file.
 IE. dlcheck FILENAME.txt or dlcheck FILENAME.html.
+Using command dlcheck without an argument will display the parameter options in CLI.

 # Additional Features: